imanisima/anime-match/README.md

+__Note__: If you cannot view the code, go to Readme > readme.md.
+This is the latest code for the prototype
 # 👾 Anime Match 👾
+v1.2
 ----
 A multi-label classification model that uses transcipts from Anime to filter out specific themes such as Death, Romance, and Supernatural.